fourlabsldn/dep-linker/README.md

 # Dependencies Linker

-Copy your npm dependencies to server them to the front-end.
+Copy your npm dependencies to serve them to the front-end.

 Automatically copy your project's dependency files to a folder like `public/scripts` so that you can serve them to the front end.